TerikaJ/osticket-prereqs/README.md

 <h3>&#9314; Installing osTicket: Support Ticketing System</h3>

-_Now we need to install the prerequisite files onto the virtual machine to allow osTicket to run correctly._ </br>
+_Now we must install the prerequisite files onto the virtual machine to allow osTicket to run correctly._ </br>
 _You can download all necessary files <a href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">HERE</a>_, or download them individually while following this demo.</br>
 _(Download within the Virtual Machine by copying the link to Microsoft Edge or Google Chrome!)</br>_ _You can right-click the .zip file, click "Extract All...", then "Extract"._